Spicy Schezwan Fried Rice

 How long can we store the homemade Schezwan sauce?

-Szechuan sauce can be made couple of days ahead and refrigerated.
+Szechuan sauce can be made a couple of days ahead and refrigerated.
 The sauce can be kept frozen for 3 to 4 months.
 I make a double batch of the sauce and have one batch frozen to use later.

 What is the difference between normal fried rice and Schezwan fried rice?